yinon1995/source-scribe-design/README.md

 Editorial content (articles) now lives primarily as **JSON files** under `content/articles/`.
 There is also legacy support for **Markdown files** under `content/posts/`, but the **admin writing space** reads/writes JSON articles and commits them to GitHub via Vercel serverless functions.
 When the repo updates, Vercel redeploys and the updated content appears on the public pages.

-This README is meant to be a **brain dump** so a future developer or AI can safely continue from here **without breaking the admin, inbox, testimonials, or publish flow**.
+This README is meant to be a **brain dump** so a future developer or AI can safely continue from here **without breaking the admin, inbox, testimonials, images, À propos config, or publish flow**.

 ---